assafdori/bypass-mdm/README.md

 13. Sign in with user (Apple) & password (1234)

-14. Skip all setup (Apple ID, Siri, TouchID, Location Services)
+14. Skip all setup (Apple ID, Siri, Touch ID, Location Services)

 15. Once on the desktop navigate to System Settings > Users and Groups, and create your real Admin account.

 16. Log out of the Apple profile, and sign in into your real profile.

-17. Feel free set up properly now (Apple ID, Siri, TouchID, Location Services).
+17. Feel free set up properly now (Apple ID, Siri, Touch ID, Location Services).

 18. Once on the desktop, delete Apple profile.